Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 contexts.
 Think of a coroutine as a light-weight thread.
 In this case, coroutine context is just like a collection of thread-local variables.
-The difference is that thread-local variables are mutable, while coroutine context is immutable, which is not a serious limitation for coroutines, because they are so light-weight that it is easy to launch a new coroutine when there is a need to change something in the context.
+The difference is that thread-local variables are mutable, while coroutine context is immutable, which is not a serious limitation for coroutines, because they are so light-weight that it is easy to launch a new coroutine when there is a need to change anything in the context.

 The standard library does not contain any concrete implementations of the context elements, but has interfaces and abstract classes so that all these aspects